cookiecutter/cookiecutter-django/CONTRIBUTING.rst

     $ tox

-It is possible to tests with some versions of python, to do this the command is::
+It is possible to test with a specific version of python.
+To do this, the command is::

-    $ tox -e py35,py36
+    $ tox -e py36

-Will run py.test with the python3.5, and python3.6 interpreters, for example.
+This will run py.test with the python3.6 interpreter, for example.

 To run a particular test with tox for against your current Python version::